landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

          if !callbacks_addr.is_null() {
 ```

-This code *worked*, but it didn't work for long.
-I obviously had no idea how thread-local storage worked, and soon discovered that in a multi-threaded application I was _again_ getting similar crashes because the TLS data was bad.
+This code worked, but not for long.
+I obviously had no idea how TLS worked, and soon discovered that in a multi-threaded application I was _again_ getting similar crashes because the TLS data was bad.
 Through much pain and debugging I ended up learning:

-- Changing the thread-local storage for your current thread is obviously not enough.
+- Changing the TLS for your current thread is obviously not enough.
 New threads that spawn won't have the modifications I did above, so they'll have "default" TLS without my module included since the changes I did above are only reflected for the current thread.
 Duh.

 - TLS is allocated in slots for the current thread and each slot is a pointer to the TLS data.